taxisuper/frontend/twitter-setup.md

 Click "Create new app".
 Choose a random app name and description and use "http://example.org" as app url.

 Go to "Keys and Access Tokens".
-Create the file `twitter.json` in the root folder of the repository with your keys and tokens.
+Create the file `task/twitter.json` with your keys and tokens.
 The file should be on the following format:

 ```